zanechua/website/src/posts/05-universal-server-build.md

 * FreePBX

 ## Build Process
-This built was planned because at that point of time, the 4U server that I was using was really hot and honestly I didn't need that many hard drives to be running all the time.
+This build was planned because at that point of time, the 4U server that I was using as my daily driver was really heating up the room it was in and honestly I didn't need that many hard drives to be running all the time.
 The 4U Server was an old server with dual Xeon E5-2670 v1's.
 So it does really produce a decent amount of heat and in my climate, it's already hot enough.
-I sit in the same room as my server rack does and the room itself doesn't have air conditioning.
-The ambient temperatures here in Singapore are 28-ish Celsius (82F for the old people) and I ain't a big fan of heat.
+I sit in the same room as my server rack does, and the room itself doesn't have air conditioning.
+The ambient temperatures here in Singapore is 28-ish Celsius (82F for the old people), and I ain't a big fan of heat.

 ### OS
-When I initially installed everything and decided to migrate the VMs over, I was hitting an issue where the ESXi Datastore would just randomly drop out.
-Turns out other people were experiencing the same issue and the summary of it was basically the NVVMe drive was getting too hot and just saying `nope` and dropping out of the OS.
-Only a reboot would redetect the drive and it'll eventually drop out again.
-Putting a heatsink and fans on the NVMe drive did resolve this issue.
+After completing the build, I decided to migrate the VMs over during the first run.
+I ended up hitting an issue where the ESXi Datastore would just randomly drop out.
+Turns out other people were experiencing the same issue, and the summary of it was basically the NVVMe drive was getting too hot, just saying `nope` and dropping out of the OS.
+Only a reboot would re-initialize the drive and it'll eventually drop out again.
+Putting a heat sink with fans on the NVMe drive did resolve this issue.
 Haven't had it drop out since.

 ![NVMe heatsink](../images/posts/universal-server-build/01.jpg)

 ### Case
 Did I mention this case gave me everything I wanted out of the box?
-Of course I didn't because it didn't.
-There was a weird 2.5" hard drive cage in the case that I found useless so I threw it out.
-Never figured out a way to get the 6-32 UNC posts out of the case so I just left them in there.
+Of course, I didn't because it didn't.
+There was a weird 2.5" hard drive cage in the case that I found useless, so I threw it out.
+Never figured out a way to get the 6-32 UNC posts out of the case, so I just left them in there.
 I barely managed to squeeze twelve 2.5" SSDs in there.

 I had to... crimp my own USB header cable because all the header cables that are available in the market are so freaking stiff, including the one that came with the case.